zenywallet/caprese/README.md

 * **connectionTimeout:** *[Client connection timeout in seconds]*, *-1*(disabled).
 The time to disconnect is not exact.
 Disconnection occurs between a specified second and twice the time.
 * **headerServer:** *true* or *false*(default), If *true*, include `Server:` in the response headers.
 Common benchmarks require this value to be *true*.
 In benchmark competition, even a single byte of copying can feel heavy.
 * **headerDate:** *true* or *false*(default), If *true*, include `Date:` in the response headers.
 Common benchmarks require this value to be *true*.
 It should not be the essence of benchmarking, but sometimes it is a competition of how to implement the date strings.
+* **errorCloseMode:** *CloseImmediately*(default) or *UntilConnectionTimeout*.
+Behavior when disconnecting clients on error.
+* **connectionPreferred:** *ExternalConnection*(default) or *InternalConnection*.
+Optimize server processing depending on whether the clients are connected from external or internal network connections.
+The situation is different when the client and server are on separate PCs or on the same PC, and the benchmarks should be evaluated separately.
+If the client and server are running on the same PC using virtual technology such as Docker and sharing CPU resources, they should rather be considered internal connections.

 ### Server Routes
 #### Example of a simple `server:` block